-HOW TO APPLY: deadline Friday 10th December 2021
+HOW TO APPLY:

 Tell us why you're interested in this project and how you would approach it.
+Deadline Mon 14th February 2022.

 - Please send us a word document or short video (no more than 1 side of A4 or 2 min video max) including: - an outline of your photographic or artistic practice - your interest in this project and proposed approach - a simple breakdown of how you plan to allocate the budget